Need to just cry for a few moments?

 It’s never failed me, this exercise.
 I wrote about this the first time I did it, with a complicated death that had haunted me for decades.

-I did it again last week with my cat Gomez.
+I did it again last week with my beautiful cat Gomez.

 It was a funny night to begin with.
 Three of us selected animals to write about.
 It felt a little disrespectful at first–People before animals, right?
 Except we were also accepting that the loss of a beloved pet can be just as rattling, especially since they are often the very thing that soothes us during other, larger losses.